johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Follow the directions on Binance to accomplish this.
 * You could just leave your IOTAs in your Binance account.
 * In that case, your IOTAs are in an address controlled by a seed which is in the posession of Binance.
-* All you have is a password to your account and a promise that you can have your IOTAs went you ask for them.
+* All you have is a password to your Binance account and a promise that you can have your IOTAs went you ask for them.
 * The are risks as follows:
   * If Binance gets hacked you loose your IOTAs.
   * If Binance mismanages your account you loose your IOTAs.